Cognate linkage: Pairing previously derived cognates together

 An important behavior with four-bar linkages is that once the positions of two links is defined, the other two links in the four-bar linkage can be defined.

 One characteristic with cognate linkages is that they often share at least two links in identical configuration.
 These links are usually oriented 180 degrees of each other, so when pairing, these links can be fused.
 This creates a 4-bar linkage with two additional links, both of which are defined by the original four-bar linkage.
 The former ground link of the fusing 4-bar linkage becomes a rectilinear link that travels follows the same coupler curve.

 Each of these paired six-bar cognate linkages can also be converted into another cognate linkage by flipping the linkage over, and switching the roles of the rectilinear link and the ground link.

 Construction of coupler cognates with more links

-Appending onto the method of the six-bar pairings, the links do not not necessarily have to overlap, but rather just need to meet the criterion such that:
+Appending onto the method of the six-bar pairings, the links do not necessarily have to overlap, but rather just need to meet the criterion such that: